Crime Awareness and Annual Crime and Fire Safety Report

 In compliance with the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act,” codified as 20 U.S.C.
-1092 (f) as part of the Higher Education Act of 1965, the Annual Security and Fire Safety report is prepared and published by October 1st of every year by the UTSA Police Department.
-The contents of this report are in cooperation with the Office of Student Affairs, University Housing, Student Conduct and Community Standards, Counseling Services, Fire and Life Safety Division, Title IX, and other university departments.
-Each entity provides updated information on their educational efforts and programs to comply with the Act.
+1092 (f) as part of the Higher Education Act of 1965, the Annual Security and Fire Safety Report is prepared and published by October 1st of each year by the UTSA Department of Public Safety.
+The contents of this report are assembled in cooperation with the Office of Student Affairs, University Housing, Student Conduct and Community Standards, Counseling Services, Fire and Life Safety Division, Title IX, and other university departments.
+Each entity provides updated information on policies and educational efforts and programs to comply with the Act.

-The report is available to all current and prospective students and employees through the UTSA Police Department website and in various UTSA publications.
-Hard copies of the Annual Security and Fire Safety Report are also available at the University Police Department Main and Downtown Campuses and the Institute of Texan Cultures (ITC) Security Station.
-The Clery Compliance Coordinator, Rebecca Gomez, can be reached at 210-458-4417.
+The report is available to all current and prospective students and employees through the UTSA Police Department website.
+Hard copies of the Annual Security and Fire Safety Report are also available at the University Police Department Main, Downtown Campuses, the Institute of Texan Cultures (ITC) Security Station, and UTSA Human Resources.
+The Clery Compliance Coordinator, Amanda Swaney, can be reached at 210-458-4417 or via email at email@example.com .

-A copy of the statistics included in the annual report is also provided to the U.S. Department of Education.
+Crime and fire statistics included in the annual report are also provided to the U.S. Department of Education.

 Reporting Crimes or Emergencies